ingewortel/artistoo/manual/index.md

 be fast - such as C++ and Java.
 A modelling framework implemented in a scripting language may therefore come as a surprise.
-But improvements in the JavaScript engines powering common web browsers mean that performance is no longer an issue: CPMjs lets you build simulations as web applications without loss of speed.
+But improvements in the JavaScript engines powering common web browsers mean that performance is no longer an issue: Artistoo lets you build simulations as web applications without loss of speed.